 THE RIVER WAR (Cohen A2) (Woods A2)More blood and guts reportage by young Winston, the war correspondent, here in his second book delivering a brilliant history of British involvement in the Sudan and an account of the fierce campaign for its reconquest that Churchill himself participated in and, in many significant ways, disapproved of.
 Originally published in two large, lavish and, today, extremely rare volumes.
 All subsequent editions were significantly abridged.

 SAVROLA (Cohen A3) (Woods A3)The first and only Churchill novel, a statement of personal and political philosophy delivered as a fictional adventure yarn.
 U.S. publication preceded the British issue by roughly ten days, rendering the American first edition the true first.

-LONDON TO LADYSMITH (VIA PRETORIA) (Cohen A4) (Woods A4)The first of two Boer War volumes derived from young Winston's newspaper despatches as a war correspondent, featuring a thrilling account of his escape from the Boers, an escape that helped launch his political career.
+LONDON TO LADYSMITH (VIA PRETORIA) (Cohen A4) (Woods A4)The first of two Boer War volumes derived from young Winston's newspaper despatches as a war correspondent in South Africa, featuring a thrilling account of his escape from the Boers, an escape that helped launch his political career.
 The First English edition was published elaborately in fawn-colored cloth stamped with a striking cover illustration of the infamous armored train that Churchill was defending when he was captured.
 The American edition is an unadorned, though still handsome, red cloth binding with gilt lettering.